GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 ![The \[gravitypdf\] shortcode in the Gravity Forms page confirmation](https://resources.gravitypdf.com/uploads/2021/04/v6-Page-Confirmation.png)

 The [page confirmation](https://docs.gravityforms.com/configuring-confirmations-in-gravity-forms/#page-confirmations) allows you to redirect users to an existing WordPress page.
 First, copy the Gravity PDF shortcode found on the [PDF form list](managing-pdfs.md) and place it on the WordPress page you're sending the users to.
 Once done, go back to your page confirmation configuration and enable the `Pass Field Data Via Query String` option.
 Add `entry={entry_id}` to the field that appears and click save.
-This method isn't quite copy-paste-save, but it's close!

 Submit a test entry and verify the PDF link is displayed correct, and you can view the document when selected.